 In the context of COVID-19 related research, the WeNMR portal has seen an increase of registrations over the last weeks with many users indicating they intend to use it for COVID-19 projects.

 In a collaborative effort , the MPG, UU, JYU and KTH teams simulate the viral SARS-CoV-2 spike protein receptor binding domain (left) complexed with the human ACE2 receptor (right).
 Using a combination of the GROMACS and PMX software, several interface residues (highlighted in blue) have been identified on the receptor that, when mutated, lead to a higher predicted affinity and therefore may guide vaccine development.

 Launch of BioExcel-CV19 web-server interface

-An online platform has been launched to provide web-access to atomistic-MD trajectories for macromolecules involved in the COVID-19 disease The project is part of the open access initiatives promoted by the world-wide scientific community to share information about COVID-19 research.
+The online platform BioExcel-CV19 has been launched to provide web-access to atomistic-MD trajectories for macromolecules involved in the COVID-19 disease The project is part of the open access initiatives promoted by the world-wide scientific community to share information about COVID-19 research.

 IMI announces COVID projects, boosts funding pot to EUR 72 million

 The Innovative Medicines Initiative has provisionally selected 8 projects for funding from its fast-track Call for proposals on coronavirus diagnostics and treatments.
 Among the projects, Corona accelerated R&D (CARE) in Europe has received funding to deliver treatments for the current COVID outbreak as well as future coronavirus outbreaks, with Utrecht University as key partner.

 The Workflow Hub was accelerated by COVID to find cheminformatics workflows such as the virtual screening of the SARS-CoV-2 main protease.
 With an early focus for COVID workflows and now a broadened functionality, it is listed in the COVID-19 Data Portal as a related resource.
 BioExcel is a contributing partner to the Workflow Hub.